 - For voice calls, choose a quiet spot without a lot of background noise.
-If you're at home or at work, watch out for things like the TV, other people talking and moving around, or construction noise outside.
-If you're in public, avoid busy places like the local coffee shop, unless you have a headset with a microphone.
+If you're at home or work, watch out for things like the TV, other people talking and moving around, or construction noise outside.
+If you're in public, avoid busy places like the local coffeeshop unless you have a headset with a microphone.

-Have you ever been on a call where the other person sounded far away?
+Have you ever been on a call in which the other person sounded far away?
 How about a video call where the webcam appeared to be shaking?
 These are common problems that usually come down to user error, not a technical issue.
-To make sure the other person can see and hear you clearly, follow these tips.
+To make sure the other person can see and hear you clearly, follow these tips:

 - For voice calls, a headset is foolproof, but don't worry if you don't have one.
-If you have a separate microphone, all you have to do is place it in front of you, and speak clearly into the mic.
-If you have a built-in microphone, find out where it is on your computer, and sit close by, so you don't sound too "quiet" or "far away."
+If you have a separate microphone, all you have to do is place it in front of you and speak clearly into the mic.
+If you have a built-in microphone, find out where it is on your computer and sit close by it so you don't sound too quiet or far away.

-- For video calls, follow all the advice above, then make sure your webcam is secure, and pointing directly at you.
-That way, it won't shake, or accidentally leave you out of the frame.
-You should also be conscious of eye contact, and how to maintain it during important calls (for example, a job interview).
+- For video calls, follow the advice above, then make sure your webcam is secure and pointing directly at you.
+This way, it won't shake or accidentally leave you out of the frame.
+You should also be conscious of eye contact, as well as how to maintain it during important calls—like for a job interview.
 Instead of watching the screen, look up when it's your turn to talk, and speak directly into the camera.